 Under the settlements, all five companies are prohibited from misrepresenting their participation in the EU-U.S. Privacy Shield framework, any other privacy or data security program sponsored by the government, or any self-regulatory or standard-setting organization.
 EmpiriStat also is required to continue to apply the Privacy Shield protections to personal information it collected while participating in the program or return or delete the information.

 New York State Releases Guidance on Salary History Ban

 New York’s salary history ban (“Law”) becomes effective today, January 6, 2020.
 To help employers comply with their obligations under the Law and to advise employees of their rights, the state has issued guidance (“Guidance”).
 The Law prohibits all New York State employers from:

-- relying on a job applicant’s wage or salary history in determining whether to offer employment to that individual or in deciding the salary to offer (except as discussed below);
+- relying on a job candidate’s wage or salary history in determining whether to offer employment to that individual or in deciding the salary to offer (except as discussed below);

-- seeking an applicant’s or employee’s wage history from a current or former employer (except as discussed below); and
+- seeking an candidate’s or employee’s wage history from a current or former employer (except as discussed below); and

-- refusing to interview, hire, or promote, or otherwise retaliating against, an applicant or current employee: (i) based upon his or her salary history, (ii) because the applicant or employee refused to provide his or her salary history, or (iii) because such individual filed a complaint with the New York Department of Labor alleging a violation of the Law.
+- refusing to interview, hire, or promote, or otherwise retaliating against, an candidate or current employee: (i) based upon his or her salary history, (ii) because the candidate or employee refused to provide his or her salary history, or (iii) because such individual filed a complaint with the New York Department of Labor alleging a violation of the Law.